wp-plugins/wysija-newsletters/readme.txt

 * improved line-height for titles in text editor
 * fixed Outlook and Hotmail padding issue with images
 * improved speed of editor
-* possibility to import automatically and keep in Sync lists from all major plugins: MailPress, Satollo, WP-Autoresponder, Tribulant, Subscribe2, etc.
+* possibility to import automatically and keep in sync lists from all major plugins: MailPress, Satollo, WP-Autoresponder, Tribulant, Subscribe2, etc.
 * possibility to change "Unsubscribe" link text in footer
 * choose which role can edit subscribers
 * preview of newsletter in new window and not in popup